HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

 Yunwei Dai is a computational neuroscience student, a self-taught progammer and a machine learning practicer.
 During his bachelor study, he focus on electrophisiological data analysis (EEG and fNIRs).
-Recently, he diveds into deep learning and has started a youtube channel called  [{{< icon name="youtube" pack="fab" >}}貓的神經網路](https://www.youtube.com/@neuralneko), where he would share interesting topics in deep learning and hopefully cognitive neuroscience.
+Recently, he dives into deep learning and has started a youtube channel called  [{{< icon name="youtube" pack="fab" >}}貓的神經網路](https://www.youtube.com/@neuralneko), where he would share interesting topics in deep learning and cognitive neuroscience.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé (working on it){{< /staticref >}}.